Coprela/CompareSet/README.md

 )
 ```

-## Adaptive comparison

-`comparar_pdfs` normally uses a single IoU threshold of ``0.9`` to match
-elements between revisions.
-When adaptive mode is enabled from the
-**Settings** dialog the function reruns the comparison starting from an IoU of
+The comparison function automatically runs multiple passes starting from a
-``1.0`` and decreasing by ``0.05`` until no new differences appear or the
+strict IoU threshold of ``1.0`` and gradually decreasing it by ``0.05`` until
-minimum threshold is reached.
-The result of the final iteration is returned to
-the caller.
+no new differences are detected.
+This ensures small positional variations do
+not generate false positives while still highlighting relevant changes.

 ## Legacy C++ engine